Advantages of a Pre-Listing Home Inspection

-It is a certainty that the Buyer will want a home Inspection after a Contract to Purchase
+We’re talking all about the advantage of a pre-listing home inspection today.
+It is a certainty that the Buyer will want a home inspection after a Contract to Purchase

-It is quite possible that serious consequences for the Seller may result.The inspector is hired by the Buyer and will provide the Buyer with a detailed report listing any defects, questionable areas, upgrade suggestions and maintenance.
+For one, if a home inspector is hired by the Buyer, it will provide the buyer with a detailed report listing any defects, questionable areas, upgrade suggestions, and maintenance.

 If significant problems are found by the Home Inspector the Buyer may:

 * terminate the contract.

 * or ask for an inflated decrease in the purchase price to have the problem fixed.

 * or be so alarmed by the defect found, will terminate the contract without giving you the chance to fix it.

 Whatever the buyer chooses it is likely that your house is back on the market and the problem is still there for the next buyer to find.